-The exciting and dynamic world of computer science is at the heart of many aspects of modern life, and the BSc Computer Science at Cardiff will give you both the theoretical and practical knowledge needed to become a part of that world.
+The exciting and dynamic world of computer science is at the heart of many aspects of modern life, and the BSc Computer Science will give you both the theoretical and practical knowledge needed to become a part of that world.

-|Typical places available||The School typically has around 120 places available|
+|Typical places available||The School typically has around 120 places available.|

-|Typical applications received||The School typically receives around 1,000 applications|
+|Typical applications received||The School typically receives around 1,000 applications.|

-|Typical A level offer||ABB-AAB from three A Levels|
+|Typical A level offer||ABB-AAB from three A Levels.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding Mathematics where required.|

-|Typical International Baccalaureate offer||33 points|
+|Typical International Baccalaureate offer||33 points.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.
+|Other requirements||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.|

 |Module title||Module code||Credits|